Tok1ro/Python-Game/README.md

 # How to build or play game
 into the biuld folder you can chek the compile game to play the game you need to open the shooter_game.exe file
+# Keys
+to move you can press a key left, key right, to shot enemy: you can press a space key on your keyboard

 # Good Game guys !!!
 game maked by Tok1ro